benjaminthedonkey/dpg-components/README.md

 ### How to create and use a new Component ?

-First implement abstract class "DPGComponent",  then you can use your new component as follows:
+First, create a new class and implement abstract class "DPGComponent".
+Then you can use your new component as follows:
 ```python
   dpg.add_component('my_components_module','MyNewComponent',tag=f'com_1')
 ```